tomaszz-dev/bazy-danych/README.md

 *BAZY DANYCH*

-These are some examples od databases.
+These are some examples of databases.
 Feel free to use for learning!